Tessil/sparse-map/README.md

     it.value() = 2; // Ok
 }
 ```
+- Move-only types must have a nothrow move constructor.
 - No support for some buckets related methods (like bucket_size, bucket, ...).

 These differences also apply between `std::unordered_set` and `tsl::sparse_set`.